YasirHamid-224299/CodSoft_leavel1_task-1/README.md

-this is my internship projeck LANDING PAGE of amazon.com # CodSoft_leavel1_task-1
+This is my Internship project LANDING PAGE of amazon.com # CodSoft_leavel1_task-1